xorbitsai/inference/doc/source/user_guide/client_api.rst

     chat_history = []
     prompt = "What is the largest animal?"
-    # If the model has "generate" capability, then you can call
+    # If the model has "generate" capability, then you can call the
     # model.generate API.
     model.chat(
         prompt,